 Hello there ladies and gentlemen – we are back!
 After focusing on Tellest for a couple of Wednesdays, we got to missing Otherworld.

 Today we make up for lost time.
-Recently, I was given the opportunity to chat with J. S. Morin, the author of Firehurler, part of his Twinborn series.
+Recently, I was given the opportunity to chat with J. S. Morin, the author of Knight in the Nighttime (nee Firehurler), part of his Twinborn series.
 He’s found some measure of success with his books, and if you check them out, you’ll certainly see why.
 In this interview, we found out a little more about what makes the man behind the words tick.

 Tellest: Your fight scenes are so eloquently described.
 How do you go about making sure that everything is presented so precisely?